tympanix/pattern-lock-js/README.md

 * **`error()`** Validates the pattern as incorrect
 * **`getPattern()`** Returnes the currently active pattern or `NaN`

-The pattern lock constructor accepts a second argument - an object literal with a callback function:
+The pattern lock constructor accepts a second argument - an object literal with the following properties:

 * **`onPattern: function`** Called when a pattern is drawn with the pattern as argument.
 Returning true/false validates/invalidates the pattern - the same as calling `success()` and `error()`.
 The context is set to the pattern lock instance itself.
+* **`vibrate: boolean`** Defines if there should be vibrations while using the PatternLock (if available).
+Default: `true`